-Ill students are referred to the office for care:
+III students are referred to the office for care:

-- Students with a temperature of 100° or higher, who are vomiting, or have flu-like symptoms will be separated and the parent or guardians called for the student to go home immediately. - Parents or guardians must immediately pick up their student when contacted by the office.
+- Students with a temperature of 100° or higher, who are vomiting, or have flu-like symptoms, or have symptoms of a suspected contagious illness will be separated and the parent or guardians called for the student to go home immediately. - Parents or guardians must immediately pick up their student when contacted by the office.
 Failure to do so will result in equivalent late Daycare charges to the family account.